mui/material-ui/docs/data/joy/main-features/color-inversion/color-inversion.md

 ## Usage

-To enable color inversion, use the `invertedColors` prop.
-Note that this prop only works when the components have the `solid` or `soft` global variant applied.
+### Surface components

+Surface components, including the Card, Sheet, and Drawer, have the `invertedColors` prop to enable color inversion for `solid` and `soft` variants.

 ```js
 <Card variant="solid" invertedColors>…</Card>